mougiakouel/QGIS-Training-Manual/complete_analysis/raster_to_vector.rst

 the :guilabel:`Width` and :guilabel:`Height` are :kbd:`837` and :kbd:`661`,
 respectively.

-.. note:: The size of the output image is specified here to be the same as the original raster which was vectorized.
+.. note:: |note| The size of the output image is specified here to be the same as the original raster which was vectorized.
 To view the dimensions of an image, open its metadata (:guilabel:`Metadata` tab in the :guilabel:`Layer Properties`).